Pet Sematary: Bloodlines

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This illustrates the protagonist's commitment to Timmy Baterman returns from the dead, reanimated by his father using the ancient burial ground.
 Jud actively chooses to stay in Ludlow and confront this evil rather than flee to his new life., moving from reaction to action.

 The Collapse moment at 65 minutes (75% through) represents the emotional nadir.
 Here, Bill Baterman, Timmy's father, is killed by his own resurrected son.
-The "whiff of death" - the man responsible for the evil loses his life to his greatest mistake, and hope seems lost., shows the protagonist at their lowest point.
+The "whiff of death" - the man responsible for the evil loses his life to his greatest mistake, and hope seems lost., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 70 minutes initiates the final act resolution at 80% of the runtime.
 Jud synthesizes what he's learned: the only way to stop the cycle is to destroy Timmy completely and seal the burial ground.
 He accepts his role as guardian of this terrible secret, choosing duty over escape., demonstrating the transformation achieved throughout the journey.